skchow03/icr2dash/README.md

 Version 2.0 - June 24, 2024
 Version 3.1 - June 21, 2025
+Version 3.3 - September 9, 2025

 Compatibility: Tested on Windows 10 with ICR2 running in windowed mode in DOSBox ECE and DOSBox Staging.
-Version 2.1 adds Dosbox-Rendition support.
+Version 3.1 added Dosbox-Rendition support, but this may no longer work as of Version 3.3.

 System Requirements
 DOS version of ICR2 (INDYCAR.EXE) running in windowed mode on DOSBox ECE or DOSBox Staging (other DOSBox versions have not been tested)